authzforce/authzen/README.md

 ### Using Docker

-Git clone this github repository or download the Source code ZIP from the [latest release](https://github.com/authzforce/restful-pdp/releases) and unzip it, then from the git clone / unzipped folder, go to the [`docker`](pdp-server/docker) directory.
+Git clone this github repository or download the Source code ZIP from the [latest release](https://github.com/authzforce/authzen/releases) (**First release planned in June 2024!**) and unzip it, then from the git clone / unzipped folder, go to the [`docker`](pdp-server/docker) directory.

 If you wish to use a different XACML Policy from the default, make sure your policy file is in the `pdp/conf/policies` folder and set the `rootPolicyRef` to that policy ID in the PDP configuration file `pdp/conf/pdp.xml`.